poeticAndroid/pretty-gd-js/README.md

 ### 1.15.0

  - In `--watch` mode, file changes will be delayed by one second to ensure Godot editor will detect it as an external change.
+ - Added `--stdio` mode for piping data in and out.

 ### 1.14.2